hashicorp/hcl/ext/typeexpr/README.md

 constructors in configuration files, which are usually treated either as maps or as the dynamic pseudo-type.

+### Optional Object Attributes

+As part of object expressions attributes can be marked as optional.
+Missing object attributes would typically result in an error when type constraints are validated or used.
+Optional missing attributes, however, would not result in an error.
+The `cty` ["convert" function](#the-convert-cty-function) will populate missing optional attributes with null values.

+For example:

+* `object({name=string,age=optional(number)})`

+Optional attributes can also be specified with default values.
+The `TypeConstraintWithDefaults` function will return a `Defaults` object that can be used to populate missing optional attributes with defaults in a given `cty.Value`.

+For example:

+* `object({name=string,age=optional(number, 0)})`

 ## Type Constraints as Values

 Along with defining a convention for writing down types using HCL expression